Tenderly/uniswap-playground-mode/README.md

 Notes:

 - The graphql schema and supported chains are hard-coded.
 This repository will remain out of sync compared to latest.
 - Adding the playground mode required connecting to a dynamically generated network (Tenderly fork), which has chainID different from the chainID of the original chain.
-This mostly includes extension of static mappings addresses of ERC-20 token and Uniswap contracts (such as UniversalRouter).
+This mostly includes extension of static mappings addresses of ERC-20 tokens and Uniswap contracts (such as UniversalRouter).
 The addresses of these resources on the fork chain are the same as addresses on the original chain.
-See [Addresses mapping](src/constants/addresses.ts) and `[Tokens mapping](src/constants/tokens.ts).
+See [Addresses mapping](src/constants/addresses.ts) and [Tokens mapping](src/constants/tokens.ts).

 ## Running the app
 ⚠️ This Uniswap fork is for demonstrational purposes only!
 As a proof of concept, is not considered a fully reliable tool.